Turning confusing rewards into Missions users could act on

 21%

-Of users didn’t understand the existing rewards system
+Didn’t understand the rewards system

 31%